-- A. The base employee work year shall be 180 days. - B. Mandatory District Directed Supplemental Per Diem Days: The District shall grant a supplemental contract to each employee for six (6) additional days, which shall be paid at each employee's per diem rate of pay (annual salary/180 x 6). - 1.
-One preparation day(s) preparing for the school year to be worked in August anytime prior to the first day of school. - 2.
-Two additional supplemental days that must be worked in minimum of one-half (1/2) day blocks at any time during the school year on any non-student day. - 4.
-The mandatory fourth (4th) day will be the day before the first student school day, which will be all staff day.

-- 5. The mandatory fifth (5) day will be a building administration directed day during the week before the start of school.
+- A. The base employee work year shall be 180 days. - B. Mandatory District Directed Supplemental Per Diem Days: The District shall grant a supplemental contract to each employee for five (5) additional days, which shall be paid at each employee's per diem rate of pay (annual salary/180 x 5). - 1.
+One preparation day(s) preparing for the school year to be worked in August any time prior to the first day of school. - 2.
+One additional supplemental day that must be worked in minimum of one-half (1/2) day blocks at any time during the school year on any non-student day. - 3.
+The mandatory third (3rd) day will be the day before the first student school day, which will be all staff day, - 4.
+The mandatory fourth (4th) day will be a building administration directed day during the week before the start of school.
 The building administrator directed day shall be made known as early as possible.
 If it is not announced prior to the end of the last day of the previous school year, then it will be considered the day before the all staff day.
-The day shall be in the two (2) weeks before school starts or after it ends. - 6.
-The mandatory sixth (6) day will be District directed and used either at the building level or to provide state designated in-service programs.
+The day shall be in the two (2) weeks before school starts.

+- 5. The mandatory fifth (5th) day will be District directed and used either at the building level or to provide state designated in-service programs.
 If designated as building directed day, the principal will work with staff develop a schedule for this time to be approved by the Superintendent.
-In the 2019-20 school year, the day and time will be mutually agreed on at the building level.
-In subsequent years, it will be a calendared day. - 7.
-Beginning in the 2020-21 school year, a seventh day will be included in the calendar.
-This day will be District directed. - 8.
+It will be a calendared day. - 6.
 Should the State discontinue funding for any of the three state-funded professional development days, the days in this section will be reduced.
-The specific days to be reduced will be subject to negotiation with the Association. - C. In the event the District's general fund M and O levy fails for a collective year, then three (3) supplemental days will be removed from this agreement.
+The specific days to be reduced will be subject to negotiation with the Association. - C. In the event the District's general fund M and O levy fails for a collective year, then two (2) supplemental days will be removed from this agreement.
 The above days will be reinstated in the first year of full collection.
-One of the three supplemental days will be the all staff day. - D. Calendar: The employee work year calendar shall be negotiated by the parties.
+One of the two supplemental days will be the all staff day. - D. Calendar: The employee work year calendar shall be negotiated by the parties.
 Make up days for emergency closures shall be a priority. - E. Employees who have been asked to change classrooms will be provided with two (2) supplemental contract days in which to make the move.
 This is not to include the entire building staff moving to a new or remodeled facility.